-Partner with community organizations and franchise garbage haulers to optimize community clean-up days and residential on-call garbage pick-ups in Impacted Communities, including by focusing clean-up activities and pick-ups in Impacted Communities over other communities that are part of the same contract.
+Partner with community organizations and solid waste franchise garbage collection haulers to maximize participation in optimize-community clean-up days and residential on-call garbage pick-ups in Impacted Communities, including by focusing clean-up activities and pick-ups in Impacted Communities over other communities that are part of the same contract.
 Encourage community participation by holding these events in conjunction with other community events.

-Goal PFS-2 Convenient access to safe and well-maintained recreational activities and parks in Impacted Communities.
-Policies
+PFS-A1.8